Hand Tallies for elections and policies;

 Key:

-Easy-to-use software will make democratic decisions faster, easier and more accurate.
-This promotes better governance in schools, colleges, congregations, and civic clubs.
-It both strengthens civil society and shames politicians who refuse to modernize public decision making.
+This easy-to-use software for the best voting rules makes democratic decisions faster, easier and more accurate.
+It leads to better councils, policies and budgets for schools, clubs, coops, unions, companies and towns.
+It strengthens civil society and shames politicians who refuse to modernize public decision making.

-elect centrally- balanced councils, enact central policies, and allocate fair-share funding for projects and agencies.
-A dozen sites listed here offer software to tally Condorcet or PR rules.
-Those programs can be combined to create centrally- balanced councils.
-All these sites distinguish themselves from the hundreds that give away little more than hot air in political rumors or self-serving opinions.
+A dozen sites listed here offer software to tally Condorcet or Proportional Representation rules.
+Those programs can be combined to create centrally-balanced councils.
+This site also offers free voting tools to allocate fair-share funding for projects and agencies.
+All these sites distinguish themselves from the hundreds that give away little more than hot air in political rumors, untested schemes, or self-serving opinions.

-A group may test drive a new rule in a survey, or by turning into a “committee of the whole” to vote, tally and report its result for adoption by the usual rules.
+A group can test drive a new rule in a survey.
+Or they can turn into a “committee of the whole” to vote, tally and report the result to enact by their old rules.

 Hand Tallies